 Laser tag gun (Laser Tagger)

-Taggers are usually made on the basis of specially designed models, airsoft models or on the basis of deactivated guns.
+Taggers are usually made on the basis of either specially designed models, airsoft replicas or deactivated guns.

 - Speakers can produce the following sounds:

 - whistling bullets (signalling that you’re being shot at but missed),